 Create some serious harmony with this triple flute from Nash Tavewa.

-Right plays G and Bb, no thumb hole.
+Right plays G (closed) and Bb (open), no thumb hole.

 Middle plays Bb, C, C#, D, no thumb hole.